ARCHER2-HPC/archer2-website/support-access/status.md

 ## Recently Resolved Issues

 ### Wednesday 28th July 12:00
-Following a power blip in the Edinburgh area, the compute nodes and lustre filesystem experienced issues.
+There was a power blip in the Edinburgh area at around 1130 today and as a result of this the compute nodes and lustre filesystem experienced issues.

 The HPE team have now restored the compute nodes and the lustre filesystem is available again.

-We apologise for the disruption caused by the unplanned issues.
+We apologise for the inconvenience caused by the unplanned issues.
 Please report any further problems to the [Service desk](mailto:support@archer2.ac.uk) as usual.

 ### Wednesday 22nd July 11:00